ThorstenSuckow/pyOpenGL/sandbox/lessons/README.md

 triangle.

 ## 3. trianglestripquad.py
-Drau a rectangle using the GL_TRIANGLE_STRIP primitive
+Draw a rectangle using the GL_TRIANGLE_STRIP primitive

 ## ToDo:
  - scale object according to screen size, using various options: